 Managing information policy

-At Girlguiding we use personal data and information every day – we couldn’t operate without it - and all our Girlguiding staff and volunteers must make sure they collect and use information appropriately, and store it safely.
+At Girlguiding Anglia we use personal data and information every day – we couldn’t operate without it - and all our Girlguiding Anglia staff and volunteers must make sure they collect and use information appropriately, and store it safely.

 This is our legal requirement and it protects the privacy of our members, volunteers, customers and employees.

-This public-facing policy sets out how Girlguiding aims to make sure all our information is managed appropriately.
-It must be followed by all volunteers and staff who handle Girlguiding information and personal data [link to procedures].
+This public-facing policy sets out how Girlguiding Anglia aims to make sure all our information is managed appropriately.
+It must be followed by all volunteers and staff who handle Girlguiding Anglia information and personal data [link to procedures].

 What do we use personal data and information for?

-Girlguiding needs to keep personal data about its employees, young members, volunteers, customers, supporters and donors in order to:
+Girlguiding Anglia needs to keep personal data about its employees, young members, volunteers, customers, supporters and donors in order to:

 Deliver guiding services to girls and young women